rajatrakesh/DataAILab/section13-xcc-connector.md

-# Section 13: Building XCC Connector for Sharepoint
+# Section 13: Building External Content Connector for Sharepoint

 As part of this section we will give details on how to connect to sharepoint online using ServiceNow XCC Connector.